olegfomenko/blog/_posts/2024-09-10-confidential-assets-with-ve.md

 ---
 layout: post
-title: Private coins extension with verifiable encryption
+title: Private coins extension with VE [paper]
 ---

 One of the existing problems of non-SNARK confidential assets protocols based on Pedersen commitments is to disability